eas4dc/ear-job-visualization/README.md

 rmdir ear_analytics
 ls -s ../../ear_analytics
 ```

-[^1]: See Pro Git book's [submodule chapter](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-By default, the tool calls internally the EAR account command (i.e., `eacct`) with proper options in order to get the corresponding data to be sent to the tool's functionalities.
-> Be sure you have the the `eacct` command on your path, and also check whether `EAR_ETC` environment variable is set properly.
-By loading `ear` module you should have all the needed stuff ready.

-If you have some trouble, ask your system administrator if there is some problem with the EAR Database.
-You can also provide directly input files if the `eacct` command is unable, [read below](#providing-files-instead-of-using-internally-eacct).

-## Installation

 This repository contains all recipes to build and install the package.
 You need **build** and **setuptools** packages to properly build and install it.